-The solution-focused approach is a versatile communication tool that can have real power in work with anyone who is stuck with big problems, as well as those just contemplating making some changes in life.
+The solution-focused approach is a versatile change conversation tool that can have real power in work with anyone who is stuck with big problems, as well as those just contemplating making some changes in life.

 Trainer: Marc Gardiner

-Marc is the SF lead of the Zebra Collective and a highly experienced SF practitioner and trainer of 20 years working with individuals, groups, communities and organisations.
+Marc is Zebra’s SF lead and a highly experienced SF practitioner and trainer of 20 years working with individuals, groups, communities and organisations.

-£160+VAT per person; 40-page course notes and an attendance certificate with learning outcomes listed + free attendance at one Solution-focused Practitioner Group.
+£200+VAT per person; 40-page course notes and an attendance certificate with learning outcomes listed.

 Discounts available for individuals self-financing (low income), and for 2+ bookings.